SyneRBI/SIRF-SuperBuild/docker/README.md

 `docker logs -f sirf` will give you the current status of the server (there should be an eventual message about Jupyter being started).

-To stop the server, run `sirf-compose-server down`.
+To stop the server and container, run `docker stop sirf`.
+If you also want to remove the container, you can use instead `./sirf-compose-server down`.

 ### Developers